hknerts/elasticsearch/SOLUTION.md

 - **Data** nodes (storage and indexing)
 - **Ingest** nodes (pipeline and pre-processing)

-Each role is **isolated at the node level** for predictable performance, fault containment, and resource control.
+Each role is **isolated at the node level** for predictable performance, fault containment and resource control.
 TLS certificates are managed automatically with **Cert-Manager**, ensuring end-to-end encryption inside the cluster.

 The setup prioritizes: